elsaprada/elsaprada.github.io/cv.md

 ~~~
 <ul>

+	<li><p>Co-organization of the CMD29 minicolloquium <a href="https://iop.eventsair.com/cmd29/bound-states-in-hybrid-superconductor-nanostructures" target="_blank"><strong>Bound states in hybrid superconductor nanostructures</strong></a> organized by the European Physical Society (EPS) and IOP Institute of Physics in Manchester, UK, 21-26 August, 2022.</p></li>

 	<li><p>Co-organization of the online seminar series <a href="https://sites.google.com/view/ifimac-icmm-joint-seminars" target="_blank"><strong>IFIMAC+ICMM Joint Seminar Series</strong></a> on condensed matter physics.
 This is a collaborative effort between the Condensed Mater Physics Center (IFIMAC-UAM) and the Instituto de Ciencia de Materiales de Madrid (ICMM-CSIC).
 Starting date: 3 December, 2020.</p></li>

 	<li><p>Co-organization of the CMD29 online series <a href="https://www.iopconferences.org/iop/frontend/reg/thome.csp" target="_blank"><strong>Bound states in hybrid superconductor nanostructures</strong></a> organized by the European Physical Society (EPS) and IOP Institute of Physics, 28 June- 29 June, 2021.</p></li>